bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **introductory React**.
 During this sprint, you studied **React components and advanced styling**.

-In your challenge this week, you will demonstrate your mastery of these skills by creating **a Star Wars page** using data from an API.
+In your challenge you will demonstrate your mastery of these skills by creating **a Star Wars page** using data from an API.

 This is an individual assessment.
 All work must be your own.
 All projects will be submitted to Codegrade for automated review.
-You will also be given feedback by code reviewers.
-For more information on the review process [click here.](https://www.notion.so/bloomtech/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 You are not allowed to collaborate during the sprint challenge.

-## Project Set Up
+### Project Set Up

-- [ ] Fork and clone the repo.
-Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option (Or, depending, if you see something along the lines of 'Load Sprint Challenge Submission in a new window' click that).
-- [ ] Wire your fork to Codegrade using the "Click here for instructions on setting up Git submissions" link, select Github, authorize Github.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-MAKE SURE TO PUSH TO MAIN, YOU NO LONGER NEED TO CREATE A NEW BRANCH!!
+- [ ] Create a forked copy of this project
+- [ ] Clone your OWN version of the repository (Not BloomTech's by mistake!)
+- [ ] Implement the project on the main branch, committing changes regularly
-- [ ] Make commits often!
-PUSH TO MAIN!!!
+- [ ] Push commits: `git push origin main`
-- [ ] You can run tests locally by running npm run test.
-- [ ] Check to see that Codegrade has accepted your git submission.

 ## Project Instructions